Sydney 500

-The Sydney 500 (known for sponsorship reasons as the Coates Hire Sydney 500) was an annual motor racing event for Supercars, held at the Homebush Street Circuit in Sydney Olympic Park, New South Wales, Australia.
+The Sydney 500 was an annual motor racing event for Supercars, held at the Homebush Street Circuit in Sydney Olympic Park, New South Wales, Australia.
 The event was a regular part of the Supercars Championship from 2009 to 2016, being the final event on the calendar.

 Format

 The event was staged over a three-day weekend, from Friday to Sunday.
 Two forty-minute practice sessions were held on Friday while Saturday featured one 20-minute qualifying session which decided the grid positions for the following 250 kilometre race.
 A twenty-minute qualifying session was held on Sunday, succeeded by a top ten shootout, the combined results of which decided the grid for the following 250 km race.

 From 2009 to 2013, a single 250 km race was held on the Saturday.
 This was changed to two 125 km races in 2014 as part of the Super Street format introduced that year.
 In 2016, the event returned to the original 2 x 250 km format.